dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 ### L-line and K-line
 The L-line is only needed for 1-direction (reader-to-car only), but the K-Line is a bidirectional line.
 I used separate ICs - the L9637 - for both of these lines.
 It is a line driver with a bunch of protection circuitry built in.
 All you need on the output lines is a 5K pullup to the battery voltage of 12V.

-### Testing ... success (0x55)
+### Testing, more testing, & finally success (0x55)
 Once the hardware was built, I had to test it - and it was a bit of a pain running back and forth from the car every time I wanted to try something new.
 I got stuck for almost two weeks getting my car to say anything at all.
 I went through the hardware and software with a fine tooth comb, until I realized I had only connected the K-Line and not the L-line.
 It turns out, Toyota is looking for the L-Line as well for the initial communications.

-At last, I got 0x55 in response to the pings ... off and running now!
+At last, I got 0x55 in response to the pings.
+I was off and running now!
 0x55 is a pattern 0b01010101, whose pattern adequately represents the ups and downs of those 2 weeks!

 ## Software

 It's no badge of honor, but the size of code is 32kB, right at the limit of the Atmega328.
 Basically means I need to learn more compact coding skills.
 All of the code is posted [at my repo](https://github.com/dvernooy/obd-2).

-### Mother of all loops ... polling v. interrupts
+### Mother of all loops: polling v. interrupts
 OK, so this is the project where I learned my lesson - but I implemented the code with one monster loop.
 It actually worked very well, except for one *MAJOR* problem that would really be a non-starter for anything *PRO*: the button-press recognition was all done by polling.
 This meant that sometimes it is unresponsive to a user's button push, depending on the load of the processor.
 This happens rarely, but when it happens it is bad.
 The only real solution to this is to use an interrupts and an RTOS with a high priority handler thread for button presses, which I did on [one of my future projects](https://dvernooy.githubio/projects/ergware).
 In fact, it was exactly this problem that led me to investigate RTOS's in the first place, but that's another story.
 Learn by (re)doing.

 ### Getting information from the car
 A few more details associated with getting information from the car.
-Sometimes I knew exactly how the car would respond & and could send a compact request  ... in this case for the throttle position:
+Sometimes I knew exactly how the car would respond & and could send a compact request (in this case for the throttle position):

 ```c
 temp = iso_putb(&thrott_put[0],1, ISO_P3_MIN);